abhaydoke09/Siamese-Network-For-Text-Recognition-In-Maps/README.md

 # This is an implementation of Siamese Network in tensorflow.

 ### Main task to identify same word images as that of the given word image.
+### Network was trained to identify words irrespective of their fonts and case.

 ##### Example: